giantswarm/docs/sources/guides/mysql-backup.md

 With the command above, you start MySQL in the background with one database called `mydb`.
 The password for the MySQL user `root` is set to `some-password`.
 You can change this to whatever you want.

-To create you MySQL archiver Docker image, you best build your own from this `Dockerfile`:
+To create a Docker image for your MySQL archiver service, use this simple `Dockerfile`:

 ```dockerfile
 FROM python:2.7